snmzcm/simpleCenc/README.md

 # Dead Simple C encryptor / decyrptor
-Easy ASCII shifter.
+Simple ASCII shifter written as first C program.
 Enter your words, enter a key(int) shifts it as much as your value of the key.
 I used CS50 library just because of i made this project while attending CS50 Classes.

 ### Prerequisites